 Even though you’ve been playing with the Mushroom XIII this entire game, Mushroom I is only unlocked after the end credits, so let’s turn to it now.

 Mushroom I waits at Memory’s Skyscraper, and is one of the more aggressive Mushrooms.
 You have to use Reversal against the Mushroom in hopes of getting directly behind it, at which point you can attack it.
-Unfortunately, the Mushroom will try to Reverse behind you!
+Unfortunately, the Mushroom will try to Reversal behind you in turn!
 You have to learn exactly when to stop pressing Triangle, when to and to not to hit Triangle again, and when to hit the attack button.
 All this while trying to avoid the arena walls, which is all-but-entirely out of your control!

 The fact that you have to transform in the first place is bad enough.
 In theory, clearing the Mushrooms involves a lot of practice and retries, and that’s fine.
 But because many of them force you to use Drive Forms, in practice the Mushroom are a lot of loading screens.
 Loading screens to leave and enter the room, loading screens to leave the world to recharge your Drive gauge… The game tries to encourage you to stay by giving you lots of Drive Recovery items for fighting the Mushrooms, but it only does so if you get partial success, which is missing the point.
 If you screwed up, you won’t get any Drive Recovery orbs, so it’ll be even harder to get back into your Drive in the first place!
 What the Mushrooms really needed was 1) some kind of instant restart, Super Meat Boy-style and 2) some sort of “Infinite Drive” feature that would have let you stay in drives indefinitely while doing a Mushroom, but not give you any Drive EXP while you were there.
 Yes, I would turn down the convenience of Mushroom V as a Drive trainer just to get more convenient Mushrooms overall.
 They’re a chore!